zonca/zonca.dev/posts/2020-02-26-kubernetes_cvmfs.md

 ---
+aliases:
+- /2020/02/kubernetes_cvmfs
+categories:
+- kubernetes
+- jetstream
+- jupyterhub
+date: 2020-02-26 13:00
 layout: post
+slug: cvmfs-kubernetes
 title: Deploy CVMFS on Kubernetes
-date: 2020-02-26 13:00
-categories: [kubernetes, jetstream, jupyterhub]
-slug: cvmfs-kubernetes

 ---

 [CVMFS](https://cvmfs.readthedocs.io/) is a software distribution service, it is used by High Energy Physics experiments at CERN